kongware/scriptum/README.md

 #### `NEArray`

-The non-empty array has the same traits as normal arrays, except for the non-empty constraint and a slightly different notation:
+The non-empty array is a subclass of `Array` and has the same traits, except for the non-empty constraint and a slightly different notation:

 ```javascript
 const neaAppend = fun(